benallen-dev/contact-app/README.md

 ## Acknowledgements

+### Missing.css

-Instead of pulling CSS from the internet, this project self hosts v0.2.0 of [https://github.com/bigskysoftware/missing](missing.css), which is governed by a [https://www.tldrlegal.com/license/bsd-2-clause-license-freebsd](BSD 2-clause license).
+Instead of pulling CSS from the internet, this project self hosts v0.2.0 of [missing.css](https://github.com/bigskysoftware/missing), which is governed by a [BSD 2-clause license](https://www.tldrlegal.com/license/bsd-2-clause-license-freebsd).
 The full license text has been prepended as a comment to the CSS file.

 The benefit of doing this is I noticed 2 redirects and a total of around 60ms before the css was loaded when I was using the CDN version.
 Now it's ~5ms and 55ms is a lot when your actual document loads in 2ms.

 ## TODO